Jason2Brownlee/QuakeOfficialArchive/README.md

 If you can help, please contact me directly: jason.brownlee05@gmail.com

-Even if you have bot files already in the archive, send them through.
+Even if you have release files already in the archive, send them through.
 Many files were released with the same filename again and again.

-### Wishlists
+### Missing File Wishlists

 Below are lists of known files missing from the archive.